Table of Contents

 Autobahn is an access-controlled motorway in Germany.
 Autobahns are widely known as “no speed limit” highways, although there is an advisory posted speed limit of 130Kph but driving over and above the posted speed is not prohibited along the Autobahn.
 Isn’t an exciting piece of information?

 American Freeways are normally known as the Interstate Highway System.
 Freeway is a grid of access-controlled highways that forms part of the National Highway System in the United States.
-Most of the freeways have a minimum of two lanes in each direction.
-However, at urban centres, there may be up to eight lanes including right turn and left-turn pockets.
+Most freeways have a minimum of two lanes in each direction.
+However, in urban centres, there may be up to eight lanes including right-turn and left-turn pockets.

 This advanced technology helps to control the queuing of the vehicles at one place and this speed reduction helps to maintain vehicles running at a slow pace instead of becoming standstill and waiting.
 Apart from the above high-speed roads, there are 3 key secondary or low-speed roads that play a very important role in connecting places and making connectivity fluid.